Maddin-619/DartsVisionApp/README.md

 # DartsVisionApp

 This app serves to digitize the steel darts sport.
 You get the advantages from the e-darts with the steel darts.
 The app is based on the fact that the darts are recognized by a camera and the points are evaluated automatically.
-This eliminates the annoying calculation and note the points.\
+This eliminates the annoying calculation and note the points.<br />
 The system hardware is a raspberry pi with a raspberry pi camera.
 This is located above the dartboard on the ceiling.
 This software is designed for such a system.

 ## Description